CUBRID/cubrid-manual/en/sql/partition.rst

 	literal_

 *   *table_name* : Specifies the name of the table to be altered.
 *   *partition_expression* : Specifies a partition expression.
 The expression can be specified by the name of the column to be partitioned or by a function.
-For details on the data types and functions available, see `Data Types Available for Partition Expressions <#syntax_syntax_partition_htm_data_3721>`_.
+For details on the data types and functions available, see :ref:`Data Types Available for Partition Expressions <partition-data-type>`.
 *   *partition_name* : Specifies the name of the partition.
 *   *partition_value_option* : Specifies the value or the value list on which the partition is based.